Cuban deal with MLB allows players to sign without defecting

 “Huge deal.
 We spent the end of the Obama administration trying to set the conditions to make this possible,” Ben Rhodes, a former Obama aide who negotiated much of the bilateral detente, said on Twitter, adding: “At a time of political division baseball is something that can bring Americans and Cubans together.”

-Reporting by Daniel Trotta; writing by Sarah Marsh; editing by David Gregorio and G Crosse
+Reporting by Daniel Trotta; writing by Sarah Marsh; editing by David Gregorio and Sonya Hepinstall